 Does a tooth filling hurt?

-To help manage the pain, Dr. Petkevis will administer a local anesthetic in the area around the tooth that is being treated.
-For most people, this is enough to eliminate feeling any pain.
+To help manage the pain, Dr. Petkevis administers a local anesthetic around the tooth being treated.
+For most people, this is enough to eliminate any pain.
 However, you will feel pressure during the treatment while he works on the tooth.
+After the numbing begins to fade, you may feel some tingling in your mouth and some minor sensitivity.
+This should fade in a few days.
+If you are experiencing any discomfort, you may take some over-the-counter pain relievers.

 What happens if you don’t treat cavities?